 VCE Course Planning Documents for 2016 - 2021

-In 2016 The new study design will begin.
-Units 1 and 2 will start in 2016, while Units 3 and 4 will start in 2017.
+In 2016 the new study design began.
 The document can be downloaded from the VCAA website.
 There were implementation briefings held in 2015.
 The powerpoint and a video of the presentation by Michael Rosenbrock can be seen here.

 This website already has webpages for the two new Areas of Study in Unit 1, Thermodynamics: How can thermal effects be explained? and What is matter and how is it formed?.
 The content on the current webpages for Electricity and Motion should suffice.
 The webpage Investigations and Practical Activities has useful information on EPI's including lists of topics and templates for an electronic poster.

 These course planning resources for Units 1 and 2 have been developed so far.

 A course plan for Units 1 and 2 with the dot points from the study design grouped in a teaching sequence with an indication of the time to cover each group of dot points.
 Each group has suggested activities.
 The plan includes details on managing a few options at once as well as suggestions for running the practical investigation.

 This list of ideas was generated at the networking meeting held in October 2015.
 It addresses questions such as i) How many options should I run and what is a good minimum number of students per option, ii) formats for learning, iii) Practical Activities Issues and iv) Assessment issues